CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-client/wms-handheld-device-client/overview.md

 ### .NET Compact Framework

-The WMS client requires a specific version of the .NET Compact Framework depending on the operating system installed on your device:
+The CompuTec WMS client requires a specific version of the .NET Compact Framework depending on the operating system installed on your device:

     - **For Window CE** - Download the appropriate .NET Compact Framework for your version of Windows CE from [here](https://download.computec.one/software/wms/tools/NETCFv35.wce.armv4.cab)
     - **For Windows Mobile / Handheld Compact** - Download the corresponding .NET Compact Framework [here](https://download.computec.one/software/wms/tools/NETCFv35.wm.armv4i.cab).